oprypin/crsfml/docs/api/graphics.md

 Load the image from a file on disk

-The supported image formats are bmp, png, tga, jpg, gif, psd, hdr and pic.
-Some format options are not supported, like progressive jpeg.
+The supported image formats are bmp, png, tga, jpg, gif, psd, hdr, pic and pnm.
+Some format options are not supported, like jpeg with arithmetic coding or ASCII pnm.
 If this function fails, the image is left unchanged.

 * *filename* - Path of the image file to load